HTC to let other Android phones in on the BlinkFeed fun

 The fitness app's BlinkFeed integration will let users see data like how many steps they've taken right on the home screen, while Foursquare will provide location-based suggestions.

-Meanwhile HTC's latest flagship, the HTC One (M8), is finally available from most of the US' major carriers.
+Meanwhile, HTC's latest flagship, the HTC One (M8), will be available in Australia from April 1.

 - There's another new flagship in town - here's TechRadar's Samsung Galaxy S5 review